HaiTuyen/Password-Manager-CMake/README.md

 ---

+This is a simple command line tool for securely storing passwords.
+They are encrypted using the hash value of your master password and stored on mongoDB database.
+I created this tool for personal use, ultilize a free M0 cluster on MongoDB Atlas.
+To use it, you'll need to create your own project and cluster on Atlas.

+Remember your master password!
+If you forget it, you will lose everything.
+However, your master password will be stored in your system's environment variables.
+Don't change it unless you reset the master password.

+Enjoy!

 ## Prerequisites

 To successfully building the project, ensure you have the following software installed and configured on your system: